 The angle of the horizontal stabilizer, often referred to as stabilizer incidence or tail incidence, is one of the primary controls for pitch in an RC glider, and its effect on a climb is directly linked to the aircraft’s trim speed.
 The core principle is that the stabilizer angle determines the speed at which the glider naturally wants to fly.
-A more negative incidence, where the leading edge of the stabilizer is pushed down or the trailing edge is raised, forces the tail down and the nose up, resulting in a slower trim speed.
-Conversely, a less negative incidence, where the leading edge is raised or the trailing edge is lowered, pulls the tail up and the nose down, resulting in a faster trim speed.
+A more negative incidence, where the leading edge of the stabilizer is pushed down or the trailing edge is raised, forces the tail down and the nose up, resulting in a slower trim speed but the glider is flying up.

 When the motor is engaged, how this trim speed affects the climb depends largely on the thrust line and the glider’s configuration.
 For a typical electric RC glider with a roughly horizontal thrust line, a stabilizer set for a fast trim speed will cause the glider to accelerate smoothly when throttle is applied.
 Because the aircraft is trimmed to fly quickly, it will resist pitching up aggressively and instead climb in a shallow, efficient manner.
 On the other hand, if the stabilizer is set for a slow trim speed, the glider will try to maintain that slow speed even under power.
 As thrust increases, the aircraft cannot accelerate without pitching up to preserve its slow trim condition, resulting in a steep, aggressive climb that can lead to a stall or a loop if not managed carefully.
 Loop is common when the nose is up too much!